cilium/cilium/Documentation/bpf.rst

 The option ``CONFIG_ARCH_HAS_SET_MEMORY`` is not configurable, thanks to which this protection is always built-in.
 Other architectures might follow in the future.

+In case of the ``x86_64`` JIT compiler, the JITing of the indirect jump from the use of tail calls is realized through a retpoline in case ``CONFIG_RETPOLINE`` has been set which is the default at the time of writing in most modern Linux distributions.

 In case of ``/proc/sys/net/core/bpf_jit_harden`` set to ``1`` additional hardening steps for the JIT compilation take effect for unprivileged users.